Senior Leadership Team

 - Family Class + Case Management Services

-- Breathe Life Healing Centers (New York City + Los Angeles)
+- Breathe Life Healing Centers (New York City, Los Angeles + Detroit)

-In 2013, Brad realized a dream come true as he opened the first two Breathe Life Healing Centers in New York City and Los Angeles.
+In 2013, Brad realized a dream come true as he opened the first two Breathe Life Healing Centers in Gramercy Park (NYC) and Laurel Canyon (LA).
 Breathe Life Healing Centers provide powerful residential insurance-driven trauma treatment in urban environments under the direction of a clinical A-Team that includes Director of Clinical Programming Tian Dayton, PhD.

 Brad lives in New York City with his family.

 “With powerful educational and spiritual development programming in place, we’ve created in Breathe the first-of-its kind program in the nation.”

 Deb Hughes comes to Breathe with a dynamic background in program and business development, strategic planning, and a tremendous foresight on execution and expansion.
 Her experience with dual diagnosis, eating disorder treatment, adolescent and adult programming, as well as a deep working knowledge of business development, transitional living, outpatient treatment programs, and IOP services provides her the opportunity to make an unsurpassed difference in the lives of Breathe guests.
 “This is such a profound opportunity for Breathe Life Healing Centers to shift the paradigm of how wounded people heal their lives and those of their families.
 By implementing our Phases of Change curriculum, people are afforded the chance to remake their lives and find a new way of living.”